- 1 Top 5 Best HEPA Air Purifier Compared

 If you’re shopping for a high-quality air purifier on budget, then you can’t do better than the VEVA 8000.
 It can purify the air in rooms up to 325 square feet, an impressive feat that we usually only see on premium models.
 It performs best when eliminating odors from cooking or other unfortunate circumstances, but does well in most applications, too.

 At a budget, you might expect this air purifier is of cheaper construction, and you’d be right.
 With mostly plastic housing, you’re bound to run into some surface scratching and scuffing.
 The less-than-premium design also plays a factor in overall noise levels, especially at high power where the fan sometimes gets annoyingly loud.
 Overall, the performance from the 4 activated carbon filters and True HEPA filter at such a low price is well worth the few downsides the VEVA actually has.
+Also, read our best air purifier for allergies and dust list.

 How We Choose